 Receiving Operator Curves (ROC)

-The ROC curve of our MBDAA for Prostate Neoplasia Dx 2.0 test ―based on the combined count of Total PSA, Free PSA (fPSA), p2PSA and hK2 Tumor Markers; over expression of Post-DRE PCA3 and T2:ERG genes; comorbidities; and other patient’s data―, throws a really interesting diagnostic capabilities: 81.7% Sensitivity and 98.2% Specificity.
+The ROC curve of OncoPROSTATE test ―based on the combined count of Total PSA, Free PSA (fPSA), p2PSA and hK2 Tumor Markers; over expression of Post-DRE PCA3 and T2:ERG genes; comorbidities; and other patient’s data from 3.725 patients―, throws a really interesting diagnostic capabilities: 81.7% Sensitivity and 98.2% Specificity.

 How does it work

-As all Bioprognos’ MBDAA tests, our MBDAA for Prostate Neoplasia Dx 2.0 test is available online once access is granted through our secure Cloud Platform.
+As all Bioprognos’ MBDAA tests, OncoPROSTATE test is available online once access is granted through our secure Cloud Platform.
 As a Cloud solution, it is designed to be used in a Software as a Service (SaaS) basis, that means, no installation, no periodically patch upgrades, low TCO (Total Cost of Ownership) and no maintenance.

-In this way, doctors or lab technicians only should fill the form with values obtained previously from patients (personal data, comorbidities, biochemistry values, Digital Rectum Exam (DRE) findings, Transrectal Ultrasound (TRUS) findings, medications and prior procedures information), and click on Submit button in order to obtain the risk score of having Prostate Cancer.
+In this way, doctors or lab technicians only should fill the form with values obtained previously from patients (Personal data, Comorbidities and Serum and Urine Tumor Marker values), and click on Submit button in order to obtain the risk score of having Prostate Cancer.

-After doctors entered the patient’s data, our MBDAA for Prostate Neoplasia Dx test presents the results in a separate screen that can be converted to a PDF document in order to be downloaded or sent by email.
+After doctors entered the patient’s data, OncoPROSTATE test presents the results in a separate screen that can be converted to a PDF document in order to be downloaded or sent by email.

-The report includes two main sections: Patient Data and Outcome.
-In the first one, all patient information entered previously is showed as record.
-The second one includes: Results, with the risk assessment calculated and a score bar showing the probability of having Prostate Cancer; Comments, that are created dynamically, such as levels of blood markers that would suspect the presence of Cancer, but when considering other variables together ―comorbidities, medications and prior procedures information―, do not correspond with malignant diseases; and finally, Conclusions, with recommendations suggesting to retest patient in 1 year (for Low Risk), or in 4 weeks (for Moderate Risk, that is, these cases in which Tumor Marker levels are higher than normality but there is not quite clear to be High Risk.
+The report includes two main sections: Patient Information and Outcome.
+In the first one, all patient data entered previously is showed as record.
+The second one includes: Results, indicating whether Tumor Marker levels are within normal range or not; Risk, with a score bar showing the probability of having Prostate Cancer; Comments, that are created dynamically to help doctors and healthcare professionals to understand ―in an easy way―, how to detect False Positives (FP), such as levels of Tumor Markers that would suspect the presence of Cancer, but when considering other variables together ―Race, Age and Comorbidities information―, do not correspond with malignant diseases; and finally, Conclusions, with recommendations suggesting to retest patient in 1 year (for Low Risk), or in 4 weeks (for Moderate Risk, that is, these cases in which Tumor Marker levels are higher than normality but there is not quite clear to be High Risk.

 Please note that final report is oriented to healthcare professionals only ―not to patients―, because it was designed as “a tool to help healthcare professionals in Prostate Cancer diagnostic”, and in this way it is been certified by obtaining the CE DECLARATION OF CONFORMITY (Medical Device Directive 93/42/EEC, Class I, rule 12).